Classic PETOSA AM 1100 Accordion -

 personality of the AM 1100.
 Yes, I am confident there is

-his friends are very excited about the sound.
+for the accordion.
 The time of prejudice is

 gone.
 You can tell by the accordion music featured in many movies and